-The Northshore School District has a commitment to create a safe, caring, and mutually respectful environment for all students, families, and staff.
+The Northshore School District is committed to creating a safe, caring, and respectful environment for all students, families, and staff.
 During the month of June, the District celebrates and recognizes Pride to commemorate the Stonewall riots, recognize the global impact that the LGBTQIA2S+* community has had, and advocate for actionable steps to affirm and amplify the voices of our own LGBTQIA2S+ community.

-The LGBTQIA2S+ community is made of many races, ethnicities, faiths and beliefs.
-Intersectionality should remain at the forefront of the conversations that we have around Pride Month.
+The LGBTQIA2S+ community is made of many races, ethnicities, abilities, faiths and beliefs.
+Intersectionality should remain at the forefront of the conversations that we have around and beyond Pride Month.

 In recognizing LGBTQIA2S+ Pride, Northshore School District strives to ensure that every student feels a sense of safety and belonging.
 It is important for each student to see their school and district-community as vibrant, inclusive, and equitable.
 It is the District’s commitment that all of our students are seen and heard.
 This commitment aligns with Goal 2 of the District’s Strategic Plan, which aims to shape responsible, resilient, empathetic learners who value diverse cultures and perspectives.

 * LGBTQIA2S+ includes Lesbian, Gay, Bisexual, Transgender, Queer and/or Questioning, Intersex, Asexual, Two-Spirit, and the countless affirmative ways that people choose to self-identify.

 The Racial and Educational Justice Department hosted a Pride Week of Engagement during the week of June 7, 2021.
 We sent out resources and elementary read-alouds to all Northshore educators.
 We also facilitated a community panel with Northshore students, educators and community members on Thursday, June 10, 2021.
 Watch the Pride Community Panel below.